jeffcarp/talks/README.md

 </html>
 ```

-Now, this just renders the handlebars to the page without transforming them.
+This just renders the handlebars to the page without transforming them.
 In order to tell Angular where we want it to live, we need to use our first directive, `ng-app`.

-"ng-app means anything inside this tag belongs to the app."

-So let's put `ng-app` in the body tag.
+`ng-app` means anything inside this tag belongs to the app.
+So let's put `ng-app` in the body tag because we want our entire page to be an Angular app.

 ```html
 <body ng-app>